charlie-vf/gay-street-games/README.md

 - As a First Time Visitor, I want to understand what the website is for and why
 - As a First Time Visitor, I want to easily navigate through the different pages on the site to find the content I want.
 - As a First Time Visitor, I want to be able to find information on ESO as a game
-- As a First Time Visitor, I want to easily see what events are running during the week

 ### Returning Visitor goals

+- As a Returning Visitor, I want to easily see what events the team are running during the week
 - As a Returning Visitor, I want to learn more about the team behind the site
 - As a Returning Visitor, I want to be able to contact the team with queries and requests for help

 ### Frequent Visitor goals

 - As a Frequent Visitor, I want to see if there are any changes to the weekly events schedule
-- As a Frequent Visitor, I want to see if there is any new content in the game
+- As a Frequent Visitor, I want to see if there is any new content in the game, including game events

 ## Design